|

 only open a small part at the top because you will be reinserting the swab into

-the original wrapper and mailing it back.
 When all your wrappers are labeled, it is time to swab

 the cats.
 Take each cat/kitten and hold them in your lap.
 Place the